January 3, 2026

 2. Why Your Response is Important

 Getting served with a protection order can be stressful, but you’re not alone.
 If you respond the right way and on time, you help the judge see your side and protect your rights.
-While it is not required to send your response to the Petitioner before the hearing, it may a good idea.
+While it is not required to send your response to the Petitioner before the hearing, it may be a good idea.
 If the other party does not get it ahead of time, the judge might delay the hearing to give them time to read it, which means more waiting for you.
 It is also essential that your response must be filed and served properly, a certain number of court days before your hearing.

 3. You Don’t Have to Handle This Alone